- Overview

 - Gallery

-Step into the heart of the Silk Road and let Uzbekistan enchant you with its timeless wonders.
-During this journey you’ll travel through the legendary ancient cities like Samarkand, Bukhara and Khiva.
+Step into the heart of the great Silk Road and let Uzbekistan enchant you with its timeless wonders.
+During this 6 day private tour you’ll travel through the legendary ancient cities like Samarkand, Bukhara and Khiva.
 Grab this eastern voyage and enjoy the complete guide of Uzbekistan’s major sites…

 Start time: 8 AM or coordinated